Nischint007/Portfolio/README.md

 Personal Portfolio — Nischint Singh ✦

-A motion-driven personal portfolio designed to present work through clarity, rhythm, and interaction.
+A motion-driven personal portfolio crafted to present work through clarity, rhythm, and interaction.
-This site is not a traditional showcase—it is an authored experience where design and motion work together to communicate intent.
+This is not a conventional showcase—it is an authored digital experience where design, motion, and intent operate as a unified system.

-Independently designed and developed, the project reflects a studio-grade approach executed by a single creator.
+Every element has been independently designed and developed, reflecting a studio-grade mindset executed by a single creator.

 About the Experience 🎬

-Interaction shapes perception.
+Interaction defines perception.

-Scrolling, transitions, and hover states are treated as compositional tools—guiding attention, creating flow, and revealing content with purpose.
+Scrolling, transitions, and hover states are treated as compositional tools—guiding focus, establishing flow, and revealing content with intent rather than spectacle.
+Motion is not layered on top of the interface; it is embedded directly into the design system.

-Motion is embedded into the design system itself, ensuring the experience feels cohesive, fluid, and deliberate rather than decorative.
+The result is an experience that feels cohesive, fluid, and deliberate, prioritizing rhythm and restraint over excess.

+Design Philosophy ✦

+● Motion as narrative, not decoration
+● Clarity over complexity
+● Minimalism with intent
+● Interfaces that feel alive yet controlled
+● Visual rhythm that supports content, not distracts from it

+This portfolio reflects a way of thinking—iterative, detail-oriented, and deeply intentional.

 Technical Foundation ⚙️

-GSAP for animation architecture and timelines

-Lenis.js for smooth, responsive scrolling
+● GSAP — animation architecture, sequencing, and motion control ● Lenis.js — smooth, responsive scrolling behavior

-Vanilla JavaScript & CSS for full creative control

-Custom cursor and interaction logic

-Fully responsive layout with refined breakpoints
+● Vanilla JavaScript & CSS — full creative control and performance awareness ● Custom cursor & interaction logic — spatial feedback and engagement ● Fully responsive layout — refined breakpoints across devices

+The stack is intentionally minimal, allowing design and motion decisions to remain the focus.

 Defining Qualities ✨

-Motion-first design philosophy
+● Motion-first design approach

-Designed and developed end-to-end by a single individual

-Purpose-driven, performance-aware animations
+● Designed and developed end-to-end by a single individual ● Purpose-driven, performance-aware animations

-Interactive feedback and spatial navigation
+● Interactive feedback through micro-interactions

-Clean, minimal, studio-inspired aesthetic
+● Clean, studio-inspired visual language

 Live Website 🚀

+🔗 Visit the portfolio:
 https://portfolio-rho-topaz-52.vercel.app/

 Author 🖋️